John Rodgers Meigs: Burial

 Detail of the cover of the tomb of John Rodgers Meigs at Arlington National Cemetery.

 Although the death of John Rodgers Meigs was similar to that of thousands of others who died during the Civil War, his death received national wide attention because of his father's status as Quartermaster General of the United States Army.

 John Rodgers Meigs was originally buried at Oak Hill Cemetery in Washington, D.C.
-President Abraham Lincoln, Secretary of State William H. Seward, Secretary of War Edwin M. Stanton, Army Chief-of-Staff Lieutenant General Henry Halleck, and numerous other dignitaries attended his funeral.
+President Abraham Lincoln, Secretary of State William H. Seward, Secretary of War Edwin M. Stanton, Army Chief-of-Staff Major General Henry Halleck, and numerous other dignitaries attended his funeral.
 Stanton eulogized him as "One of the youngest and brightest of the military profession, he has fallen an early victim to murderous rebel warfare".

 Montgomery Meigs later had his son's body moved to Arlington National Cemetery, where it rests in a tomb next to his own and many others of the Meigs family.
 John Rodgers Meigs' tomb is covered by a distinctive bronze gisant by Theophilus Fisk Mills.
 The high relief sculpture depicts a two-thirds life-size John Rodgers Meigs, in his first lieutenant's engineer uniform, lying on his back in the mud.
 The hooves of the Confederate cavalrymen have trampled on the body and left imprints in the mud.

 A marble column at West Point, erected in the memory of all graduates who fought for the Union cause, also bears his name.

 A book of Meigs' letters were published in 2006 under the title A Civil War Soldier of Christ and Country: The Selected Correspondence of John Rodgers Meigs, 1859-64.